MeryemAk/dRNASeq/README.md

   --help
 ```

-### Input parameters
+### Mandatory parameters
-There are 2 directories that needed to be specified:
+Two parameters are mandatory:
 - in_dir: the input directory that contains the data that needed to be analysed
 - out_dir: the output directory that will contain the results

 3 types of input are possible:
   1. FAST5 files
   2. FASTQ files (multiple FASTQ files that are not merged yet)
-  3. Merged FASTQ file (one FASTQ file per barcode/sample)
+  3. A merged FASTQ file (one FASTQ file per barcode/sample)

 in_dir directory structure for the 3 types of input: <br>
   1. <br>
   2. FASTQ files: The in_dir must contain a folder named "basecalled" with the FASTQ files.
-If barcodes are used, a folder for each barcode that contains all the FASTQ-files is expected.
+If barcodes are used, a folder for each barcode that contains all the FASTQ-files for that barcode is expected.
 <p align="left" width="100%">
   basecalled directory with the FASTQ files per barcode: <br>
   <img width="20%" src="https://user-images.githubusercontent.com/56390957/123658980-823e0880-d832-11eb-93bd-eb637d10c8a2.png">
   <img width="30%" src="https://user-images.githubusercontent.com/56390957/123661149-9c78e600-d834-11eb-9f3a-0c245b3ce6c8.png">
 </p>

-  3. Merged FASTQ file: The in_dir must contain a folder named "basecalled" with the merged FASTQ file(s) <br>
+  3. Merged FASTQ file: The in_dir must contain a folder named "merged" with the folder "basecalled" with the merged FASTQ file(s) per barcode(s) <br>

 ## Additional parameters
-### 01. Basecalling
+  [--no_merge:] (default:false) If provided, will expect a basecalled/merged direcotry with the merged FASTQ file(s) per barcode(s)
+  [--barcodes:] Comma separated list of barcode numbers that are expected, if barcodes are provided.
+Numbers should include the leading 0s.
+E.g. 03,08,11.
+  [--nanocomp:] (default:true) If provided, will perform nanocomp analysis
+  [--nanoplot:] (default:true) If provided, will perform nanoplot analysis
+  [--assemble:] (default:true) If provided, this will assemble the genomes using Flye
+  [--assemblyP] (default: 8) Number of threads per barcode
+                If the assemble option is provided: here are some extra Flye parameters that can be submitted:
+                [--gsize:] Expected genome size
+                [--meta] Metagenome / Uneven coverage
+                [--plasmids:] rescue short unassembled plasmids
+                [--asm_coverage:] reduced coverage for initial disjointig assembly